THE ALBANY VINTAGE AND CLASSIC MOTOR CLUB, PORT ALFRED, SOUTH AFRICA

 It was after the GMT finally ceased operations that the Albany Vintage and Classic Motor Club opened its doors on the 4th of January 2004.

 One of the first priorities was finding a suitable meeting venue and in this regard Don Lee stepped in to provide a double garage.
-With a lot of hard work this was converted into the club house that we enjoy today.
+With a lot of hard work this was converted into the club house that we enjoyed for 13 years.
 Don Lee funded the conversion of the garage into a clubhouse.
 The GMT club, however, which was by then defunct, made a very welcome donation to club funds.
 Later, Don Lee also provided substantially towards building the nearby toilet, with the balance being raised by donations from members.
+In April 2017 the club moved out of 51 Mentone Rd.
+Don and Pat had passed away in the previous years and their family had graciously allowed us to remain until the property was eventually converted into a bed and breakfast.
+During May 2017 the Clubhouse was incorporated into the Museum at Hawkins Industrial Park, 91 Alfred Road, Port Alfred.
+The Museum / Clubhouse area was expanded to include some of the floor space previously occupied by the Red Leaf Nursery.
+Many thanks to Dave Hawkins for making this possible.

 The Albany Vintage and Classic Motor Club is affiliated to